awsdocs/elb-user-guide/doc_source/load-balancer-vpc-endpoints.md

 # Elastic Load Balancing and Interface VPC Endpoints<a name="load-balancer-vpc-endpoints"></a>

 You can establish a private connection between your virtual private cloud \(VPC\) and the Elastic Load Balancing API by creating an interface VPC endpoint\.
-You can use this connection to call the Elastic Load Balancing API from your VPC without sending traffic over the Internet\.
-The endpoint provides reliable, scalable connectivity to the Elastic Load Balancing API, versions 2015\-12\-01 and 2012\-06\-01, without requiring an internet gateway, NAT instance, or VPN connection\.
+You can use this connection to call the Elastic Load Balancing API from your VPC without sending traffic over the internet\.
+The endpoint provides reliable, scalable connectivity to the Elastic Load Balancing API, versions 2015\-12\-01 and 2012\-06\-01\.
+It does this without requiring an internet gateway, NAT instance, or VPN connection\.

 Interface VPC endpoints are powered by AWS PrivateLink, a feature that enables private communication between AWS services using private IP addresses\.
 For more information, see [AWS PrivateLink](http://aws.amazon.com/privatelink/)\.